norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 We will need a CodeDeploy app for our ECS service to set up blue/green deploys in.
 So navigate to CodePipeline -> Applications -> and create a new application named something sensible like `bash-dog-deploy-application`.
 Leave this open.
 Don't create a deployment yet, or you will get a weird loop where CloudFormation rips down your ECS Service for having too many deployments associated.

  11. #### Configure Security Group Rules
- One of the most tricky elements of launching your ECS cluster is that it
+ One of the most tricky elements of launching your ECS Service is that it really needs to succeed the first time you manually deploy it.
+If the initial task set for the service is unable to get to a "healthy" state, CloudFormation will stubbornly retry the same broken code until it finally tears down the service - and you have to start all over :sad_cat:.

 12. #### Create the ECS Cluster and initial Task Definition Setting up the initial runtime is a little bit of a juggling act; You first create your ECS Cluster, Task Definition, and ECS Service with the Service _linked_ to the Code Deploy (but not exactly managed by it yet).
 The idea is to manually stand up the service and get it to a "healthy" state, and _then_ have CodeDeploy take over.